johnascott1/Project1Final/grades/Lab 7 Questions.md

 e.
 Add code to ServiceCallManager.java to test your new class.
 Make sure you can add service calls for water heaters to the list of today's ServiceCalls.

-### Question 3 Support Ticket manager
+## Question 3 Support Ticket manager

-All of these questions refer to the support ticket application from "Java Programming Support Ticket Program" PowerPoint slides.
-Please follow through these slides and get the code running.
+This program is a prototype to manage IT support tickets for a company.
+Users would call or email a helpdesk to report computer problems, and this program keeps a record of all current problems.

+When a problem is fixed, the ticket is deleted.

+For this question, you'll add some features to the program.

 Run and test the program with some example support tickets.

-Answer the questions from Problem 1 and Problem 5.
-For your code, when you have finished all the problems, paste in your code at the end AND push it to your GitHub repository.

-Problem 1:
+### Problem 1:

+What is each class for?
+How are different responsibilities divided between the classes?

+If the TicketStore used a database instead of an in-memory LinkedList, would TicketUI or Question_3_Support_Ticket_Manager have to do anything differently?

-In your own words, Explain the role of the static and instance ticketID variables in the Ticket class.
+Make sure you understand the role of the static and instance ticketID variables in the Ticket class.
 Why are a static variable, and an instance variable, declared in the class?

-Problem 2:
+### Problem 2:

-Add code to the deleteTicket method; so if user enters a ticket ID that doesn’t exist, it prints an error message and asks the user to try again.

-You should also validate that the user is not entering a String or double or something that is not an int.
-Again; the method should ask the user to enter the ticket ID again.)
+Add a check to TicketUI.getNewTicketInfo() method, to check that the priority entered is between 1 and 5.

-Problem 3:
+### Problem 3:

-Modify the menu.
-Remove the Delete Ticket option.
-Replace it with 3 new options: Delete by ID, Delete by Issue, and Search by Issue.
+Add two new options to the menu: Delete by Description, and Search by Description.
+You'll need to add some more int constants and modify the configureMenuOptions method.
+You *don't* need to modify TicketUI.

-Write ONE method, which searches your ticket list and returns a new list of Tickets whose descriptions contain a certain string.
+Search By Description will search your ticket list and returns a new list of Tickets whose descriptions contain a certain String.
 For example, you might want to search for all tickets with the word “server” in the description.
-Your method should return a list of all Tickets with “server” in the description.

-Use this method to help you implement Search by Issue option.
+Implement TicketStore.searchByDescription to search the list and return all matching tickets.

+Implement Question_3_Support_Ticket_Manager.searchByDescription.
+Use a method in TicketUI to ask the user for the search string.
+Use TicketStore.searchByDescription to search for matching tickets Use a method in TicketUI to display all matching tickets.

-Problem 4:
+### Problem 4:

-Now, implement Delete by Issue.
-Your user may want to search for all tickets with "Server" in the description, to see a list of those tickets and their IDs.
-At that point, they could enter an ID of the Ticket they want to delete.
+Implement Delete by Description.

-Problem 5:
+### Problem 5:

+Modify your program so you can save information about deleted tickets.

+Your Tickets should be able to store another date; resolvedDate, the date the ticket was closed.
-Modify your program so that Tickets can store another date – resolution date – and a String that documents why the ticket was closed – the fix or the resolution for the ticket.
+And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.

 Now assume that when users delete a ticket, it has been resolved in some way.
-Either you’ve fixed the problem, or the user has figured out how to change their own screensaver, or it’s become a non-issue in some other way.
+Either a technician fixed the problem, or the user has figured out how to change their own screensaver, or it’s become a non-issue in some other way.

 Now, when you delete a Ticket, your program should ask the user for the resolution.
 It should store the resolution, plus the current date.
 Now, remove this Ticket from the ticketQueue list.

-And, add this ticket to a new list, called resolvedTickets.
+And, add the resolved ticket to a new data structure.

-There are at least two ways of doing this:

-Question: Would you rather subclass Ticket and create a new class called ResolvedTicket?
+There are at least two ways of doing this.
+Would you rather subclass Ticket and create a new class called ResolvedTicket?
 Or modify the current Ticket class to add these two new variables?

-Why did you choose the approach that you used?
+Will you create a new class to manage the list of resolved tickets?
+Re-use TicketStore?
+Or something else?

+You'll need to add some new methods to TicketUI and TicketStore.
+Keep your classes focused on their current roles.

+### Problem 6:

+When the program is closed, all the data is lost.
+Add the ability to save all data to file.
+You can decide how to organize and structure the data in your files.

+Create a new class to manage the file input and output.
+Question_3_Support_Ticket_Manager will use this class when the program starts and ends.

-Problem 6: When the program closes, please write out all the data about all open tickets, and all resolved tickets, to files.
+When the program closes, write out all the data about all open tickets to one file.
+Write all data about tickets that have been resolved in this session, to a separate file.

-Resolved tickets should go into one file.
+Resolved tickets should go into one file, per day.
 This file should have today’s date in the filename.
-Something like “Resolved_tickets_as_of_february_14_2014.txt” perhaps?
+Something like `resolved_tickets_as_of_february_20_2014.txt` perhaps?
+If you run the program twice on one day, make sure you don't overwrite existing tickets in that day's file.
+(Hint: you can open a file in append mode).

-Open tickets should go in another file called “open_tickets.txt”.
+Open tickets should go in another file called `open_tickets.txt`.

+### Problem 7:

-Problem 7: When you program opens, it should look for a file called open_tickets.txt.
-Read in this file, and create ticket objects, and store these in the ticketQueue list so the user can see all open tickets.
+When your program opens, it should look for a file called `open_tickets.txt`.
+If this file exists, read in this file, and create ticket objects, and store these in the TicketStore object list so the user can see all open tickets.

+You don't need to read in the previous resolved tickets.

-Problem 8: What happens to ticket IDs when the program is closed and opened?
+What happens to ticket IDs when the program is closed and opened?
 Make sure they don't reset to 1 when the user restarts the program.